MeltanoLabs/Meta/README.md

 Its understandable that sometimes community members build new connector or create a fork and add features in their own namespace which then becomes the primary variant used by the community, but they no longer have the capacity or desire to maintain it.
 In this case the primary maintainer has the option to migrate their connector to MeltanoLabs where it can live and be maintained into the future.

-Connectors in MeltanoLabs have quaility expectations, if the connectors isn't there yet we will label it with the appropriate maintenance status in its current state and request community contributions to get it up to the Active (Stable) status we expect.
+Connectors in MeltanoLabs have quality expectations.
+If the connector does not meet the standard then we will label it with the appropriate maintenance status in its current state and request community contributions to get it up to the Active (Stable) status we expect.

 If you'd like to migrate an existing connector to MeltanoLabs create an issue labeled "Migrate Existing Connector - [your connector name]" in the [Meta repo](https://github.com/MeltanoLabs/Meta) and assign it to @tayloramurphy and @pnadolny13 with a link to the source repository you would like to migrate.
 The Admins will review your repository and will give instructions on how to migrate along with necessary permissions once its been approved.